ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

    [arnoldg@dt-login04 bin]$ scontrol show partition gpu-slingshot11-preempt | grep -i grace DefaultTime=00:30:00 DisableRootJobs=YES ExclusiveUser=NO GraceTime=300 Hidden=NO

-What Happens When Your Job Gets Preempted
+What Happens When a Job Gets Preempted
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When your job script/code/program gets preempted:
+When your a script/code/program gets preempted:

 #.
-Job receives SIGTERM and SIGCONT.
+A preempting job is allocated resources currently used by the soon-to-be preempted job

 #.
+Has the soon-to-be preempted job run for at least 10 minutes (PreemptExemptTime)?

+   - If yes, continue to step 3.
+   - If no, continue to step 3 after the 10 minutes has elapsed.

+#.
+The job receives **SIGTERM** and **SIGCONT**.

-5 minutes later (Delta's GraceTime setting on the partition), the job receives SIGTERM, SIGCONT, and SIGKILL (SIGKILL cannot be handled or caught).
-SIGKILL is sent after this set of SIGTERM and SIGCONT but you cannot rely on any particular time window after these signals.
+#.
+5 minutes later (Delta's **GraceTime** setting on the partition), the job receives **SIGTERM**, **SIGCONT**, and **SIGKILL** (SIGKILL cannot be handled or caught).
+SIGKILL is sent after the set of SIGTERM and SIGCONT, but you cannot rely on any particular time window after these signals.

 In the below example, job 608 is preempted.